-It’s easy to get bogged down with generating a higher volume of leads.
+It’s easy to get overwhelmed with trying to generate a higher volume of leads.
 But how can you tell which ones are likely to convert?
 Having more isn’t always better.
 In fact, bad leads are just a waste of time and money.

 Differentiating the good from the bad is one of the most important skills required for lead generation.
 When it comes to nurturing the sales funnel, a lot of time is wasted chasing prospects that turn out to be futile.